cha2812/Premier-League-Stats/README.md

 # Premier-League-Stats
-Explaining and providing insight into some statistics about the Premier League which is the Top Football league in England, the best football league in Europe and some clubs in South America.
+Explaining and providing insight into some statistics about the Premier League which is the Top Football league in England, the best football league in Europe.

 ## Introduction
 This task of data analysis was done using an Excel spreadsheet.
 In this analysis, Pivot Tables were used to analyze statistics of players in the English Premier League which is the top professional football league in England for the 2022/2023 season.
 The data provided was complete and can be seen in the file called **Premier league stats.csv**.